 PS: Make sure you set the environment variables in the project’s settings so it runs in production on whichever platform you use.

-The above code looks if your environment is production or local, and setting the webhook only at PRODUCTION mode, there is a permanent way of setting the webhook via a get request.
+The above code tells if your environment is production or local, and setting the webhook only at PRODUCTION mode, there is a permanent way of setting the webhook via a get request.
 However, it’s your choice how you want to use it because it permanently sets your webhook to a particular URL you specify, better for scale.
 You can delete it as well.

 Similarly, add this code at the end, it specifies your webhook domain URL that will receive the updates via the Bot API.